gregurco/jobeet-tutorial/docs/days/day-1.md

 bin/console list
 ```

-> Note: don't forget first to enter in php container if you are not in: `docker-compose exec php-fpm bash`
+> Note: don’t forget first to enter in php container if you are not in: `docker-compose exec php-fpm bash`
 > and to execute this command from php container

 ## The Environments